privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 ## Anonymity vs Privacy

-<span class="pg-purple" title="Protects your activities from being tied to your real-life identity">:fontawesome-solid-user-secret: Anonymity</span>

 Anonymity is often confused for privacy, but it's a distinct concept.
 While privacy is a set of choices you make about how your data is used and shared, anonymity is the complete disassociation of your online activities from your real-life identity.

 Whistleblowers and journalists, for example, can have a much more extreme threat model requiring total anonymity.
 That's not only hiding what they do, what data they have, and not getting hacked by hackers or governments, but also hiding who they are entirely.
 They will sacrifice any kind of convenience if it means protecting their anonymity, privacy, or security, as their lives could depend on it.
 Most regular people do not need to go so far.